-One of the most valuable conveniences you could hope for when purchasing a home abroad can be the ability to load up the car and drive to it… it’s one of Mexico’s biggest advantages.
+As I explained to the entire group assembled in Cancún last week for our Live and Invest in Mexico Conference, the most valuable convenience you can hope for when purchasing a home abroad is the ability to load up the car and drive to it.

 - The weather is just about perfect in the winter, with balmy days and cool nights.
 But it’s far from perfect in the summer.
-I believe the precise meteorological term is “hot as hell”;
+I believe the precise meteorological term is “Hot as Hell”;

 Puerto Peñasco (AKA Rocky Point), Sonora

-Drive time from U.S. border: 1 hour 10 minutes, 62 miles (100 kms).
+- Drive time from U.S. border: 1 hour and 10 minutes, 62 miles (100 kms).

-No direct flights to the United States or Canada.
+- No direct flights to the United States or Canada.

-Puerto Peñasco enjoys miles of wide, sandy beaches bordered by the warm waters of the Sea of Cortez… waters that are warm, clear, and calm all year long.
+Puerto Peñasco enjoys miles of wide, sandy beaches bordered by the waters of the Sea of Cortez… waters that are warm, clear, and calm all year long.
 The grade going into the water is gentle, making it perfect for small children.

 Best of all, beachfront homes here are a real bargain.

-Any discussion of Puerto Peñasco has to start with the fact that it’s only 62 miles (100 kms) from the U.S. border, a drive that takes about 1 hour and 10 minutes.
+Any discussion of Puerto Peñasco has to begin with the fact that it’s only 62 miles (100 kms) from the U.S. border, a drive that takes about 1 hour and 10 minutes.
 It’s just over three-and-a-half hours by car from Phoenix and six hours from San Diego.

-Disadvantages of Puerto Peñasco:
+Disadvantages Of Puerto Peñasco:

 - The seafront restaurant district is fairly touristy, so it’s hard to enjoy the malecón (seafront promenade) without the annoyances of vendors and tour guides looking for your business.

-Advantages of Puerto Peñasco:
+Advantages Of Puerto Peñasco: